ilammy/msvc-dev-cmd/README.md

-If you want something non-default, like using a specific version of Visual Studio, or cross-compling for a differen target, you will need to configure those settings via inputs:
+If you want something non-default, like using a specific version of Visual Studio, or cross-compling for a different target, you will need to configure those settings via inputs:

 ```yaml